cloud-barista/cloud-barista/README.md

 This repository is a integrated mirror for repository of major frameworks.
 This repo reflects the latest release.
 The repositories are included on the root directory.

-Main frameworks are as follow,
+Main frameworks or tools are as follow,

 - CB-Spider (connects all clouds in a single interface)
   - Uptream repo: https://github.com/cloud-barista/cb-spider